-With over 25 years’ experience of investing in public and private companies, Mr. Naqvi has led the Group’s involvement in some of the most notable private equity transactions in growth markets over the last decade.
+Abraaj is widely recognized as a pioneer of global growth markets investing with over 20 country offices including five regional hubs in Dubai, Istanbul, Mexico City, Nairobi and Singapore.
+Mr. Naqvi has over three decades of experience of investing in public and private companies and has led the Group’s investment strategy, resulting in some of the most notable private equity transactions across global growth markets over the last decade.

-Mr. Naqvi has been the recipient of numerous awards, including the Oslo Business for Peace Award, the highest form of recognition given to individual business leaders for fostering peace and stability through creating shared value between business and society, and the Sitara-i-Imtiaz, a prominent civilian honor awarded by the Government of Pakistan.
-In 2011, he was named as one of the 50 most influential people in the global private equity industry by Private Equity International.
+Mr. Naqvi has been the recipient of numerous awards, including the Oslo Business for Peace Award, the highest form of recognition given to individual private sector leaders for fostering peace and stability through business, and the Sitara-i-Imtiaz, a prominent civilian honor awarded by the Government of Pakistan.
+In 2011, Private Equity International named him as one of the 50 most influential people in the global private equity industry.

 In 2008, Mr. Naqvi and his family established the Aman Foundation, the largest private social sector enterprise in Pakistan, which supports sustainable development in healthcare, nutrition and education.

 Mr. Naqvi is a graduate of the London School of Economics and Political Science.

 Ahmed Badreldin is responsible for and oversees The Abraaj Group’s investments in the Middle East and North Africa.

 He joined the Abraaj Group in 2008 after eight years at Barclays Capital in London.

 Mr Badreldin graduated in Mechanical Engineering and Business Administration from the American University in Cairo and holds an MBA from Cranfield School of Management in the UK.